The deadline to apply for the class of 2024 is extended to May 1, 2024.

 You should complete the Promise Scholarship application and FAFSA prior to March 1 and try to improve your grades in your eighth (final) semester of high school.
 If you achieve the 3.0 overall and core GPA in your eighth semester, you should have your high school counselor submit a grade report form (located under forms tab) and transcript to our office.
-If you achieve a qualifying score on the ACT or SAT after the March 1 deadline, be sure to self-report your eligible score on your WVSAM account.
-Your official scores must be received in order to qualify.
+If you achieve a qualifying score on the ACT or SAT after the March 1 deadline, be sure to self-report your eligible score on your application under Test Type, Test Date, and Test Year.
+Official scores must be received to qualify.

 Yes, you may take as many college credit hours as you desire prior to college enrollment.
 Please note: Dual credit courses may affect your overall high school GPA, since students also receive high school credit for these courses.
 Dual credit coursework and corresponding grades are used in your future cumulative gpa calculation for renewal but will not be included towards the credit hour requirement.

-If you are using your last (eighth) semester of high school to determine your eligibility then you should have your school send a grade report form with attached transcript which identifies both your overall and core GPA.
-Private school and homeschool applicants who submitted eligible grades with 6th or 7th grade information, must have a high school counselor, school official, or homeschool administrator must verify the gpa was maintained through the final term.
+If you are using your last (eighth) semester of high school to determine your eligibility, then you should have your school counselor submit a grade report form and attached transcript which identifies both your overall and core GPA.
+Private school and homeschool applicants who submitted eligible grades with 6th or 7th grade information, must have a high school counselor, school official, or homeschool administrator verify the gpa was maintained through the final term.
 This will be done through email to certifying official listed on the grade report form.